 The World is guilty before God and in need of Righteousness.
 1:18- 3:20

-The Wrath of God is inflicted: 1:24-32: We are all guilty of multiple sins described in this passage.
+The Wrath of God is inflicted: 1:24-32: We are all guilty of multiple sins described in this passage (Rom 1:21-27).
+They are dreadful in God's sight.
 Therefore God gave them up to do whatever shameful things their hearts desired.
 They became depraved in heart and rejected God.
 A debased mind is not capable of doing things that pleases God.
-That led them to idolatry.
+This led them to idolatry.
 Idolatry led them to sexual perversions.
-Thus they engaged in vile and degrading practices.
+Thus they engaged in vile and degrading sinful practices.
 They deliberately chose to believe lies and worshiped the creature rather than creator.
 They were filled with every kind of wickedness (Rom 1:29-31).
 Sexual perversion always accompanies idolatry and wickedness.
 They were aware of God’s displeasure and judgment.
 Yet they continued to disobey God and approved those who do them.
 Look at their downward spiral.
 They suppressed the truth and have chosen the path of idolatry.
 Even if we do not practice every sinful deeds, we may secretly approve them.
 Because of this God gave them up to dishonorable passions and they became desperately wicked.
-Hell will be God's ultimate "Give up place" for eternal torment.
-We are in need of God’s mercy and righteousness.
+In this passage three times we read "God gave them up".
+God gave them up to what they wanted all along.
+Hell is God's ultimate "Give up place" for eternal torment.
+Sinners are in need of God’s mercy and his righteousness.
 The gospel is the antidote to sin and God will punish us unless we embrace his grace.